 Clear and Confetti latex balloons - My balloons are not clear, Help?
 Clear latex balloons are creamy colour before they are inflated.
 When inflated to the correct size they will be a little misty before becoming transparent.

 Confetti Balloons - How do I make the confetti stick to the sides of the balloon?
 Filling a confetti balloon with air not helium will result in the confetti sticking to the insides of the balloon which looks fabulous, however with only pure helium inside the balloon the confetti may pool mostly in the bottom of the balloon, which is pretty but doesn't give the effect that some people want.
 To make the confetti stick to the sides of the balloon it can help to create some static within the balloon by rubbing the balloon on hair or clothing.
 Another way to make the confetti cover the insides is to fill the balloon with a mix of air and helium, fill the balloon with a few puffs of air and then 90% helium.

 Foil Balloons - do I fill with air or helium?
 Some foil balloons are air-fill only and this information is on each item description.
-All our foil balloons that can be filled with helium can also be filled with air, you may wish to fill with just air to use them as a prop or attach to balloon sticks or to stick onto the wall etc. To fill a balloon with air insert a straw into the valve and blow into it.
+Most foil balloons that can be filled with helium can also be filled with air but of course wont float To fill a balloon with air insert a straw into the valve and blow into it.

 Foil Balloons - Can I reuse my Foil Balloons?
 It is possible to re-use most foil balloons but we cannot guarantee that it will work every time as they are fairly delicate but it is worth a try.
 Expel the air from your balloon by inserting a long straw quite a distance into the self sealing valve, the air will then start to come out and you can flatten and fold your balloon.